Henkru/cplay2air-wifi-passphrase-patch/README.md

 pwndbg> dump memory ~/code.dmp 0x10000 0x6f000
 ```

-As shown in the above output, the packer replaced the content of the original text section (`0x1000`), and we can definitely spot the default password from a strings of the dump.
+As shown in the above output, the packer replaced the content of the original text section (`0x1000`), and we can spot the default password from a strings of the dump.

 ```bash
 $ string code.dmp